 Physical Therapy involves the evaluation and treatment of physical disability and pain that may result from injury, disease or developmental disability.
 Prevention of disability and public education are also roles of the physical therapist.
 Physical therapists use tests and measurements to assess body system dysfunction and determine diagnosis and treatment.
 Daily living skills, including work, are also addressed.
 The University of Missouri offers a Doctor of Physical Therapy degree.
 This degree is granted to some students who gain Advanced Admission to the Doctor of Physical Therapy program.
 Students may not major in the BHS in Preprofessional Physical Therapy unless they have applied and been accepted for Advanced Admission to the Doctor of Physical Therapy program.
-No master's degree or terminal undergraduate degree in Physical Therapy are available.

 Photo from Mizzou Creative

 You can do nearly anything with a Mizzou degree, but here are some common career paths taken by graduates of this major: